Ernesto Bongarzone

 Research Interest:

-I have a long-standing interest in the neurobiology of myelination.
+Our lab has a long-standing interest in the neurobiology of myelination.
 Myelin is the sheath of apposed membranes that wraps and electrically insulates axons of the central and peripheral nervous systems.
 Numerous conditions including multiple sclerosis, genetic leukodystrophies, neurodegenerative pathologies, aging and intoxications increase myelin vulnerability, leading to disease, which remains largely incurable.
-The long-term goal of my research program is to translate our detailed understanding of pathogenic mechanisms of disease into rationalized therapies to cure demyelination.
+The long-term goal of my research program is to translate pathogenic mechanisms of disease into rationalized therapies to cure demyelination.
 In particular, my laboratory is interested on:

 2) Cellular and molecular mechanisms regulating remyelination in disease.
-My interest to positively treat myelin diseases is complemented with work on remyelination.
 The demonstration of de novo generation of neural cells (neurogliogenesis) in the adult brain and the presence of adult oligodendrocyte progenitors throughout the CNS provide a unique possibility to study the in vivo behavior and responses of these cells to disease and to identify molecular targets for therapy.
-Currently, we are characterizing the response of endogenous brain progenitors to viral infection.
-Our studies use CRISPR cas 9 gene editing, and CRE-recombination transgenesis to look into the role of specific pathways in increasing myelin vulnerability and modifying remyelination.

 Qualifications of a Student: